 Business Plan Master Budget

-The master budget you create for your company allows you to do two extremely important things:
+The master budget is an extremely important part of the planning process for your business.
+The master budget you create for your company allows you to do two very important things:

 Live within your means.
 Your master budget summarizes your company’s anticipated sales, cost of goods sold, operating expenses, capital expenditures, and cash flow.
 By constructing your company’s budget to align with your projected cash flow, you establish spending guidelines based on the most realistic financial picture you have.
 The budget, of course, fills in all the details.